hhvm/hhvm.com/_posts/2022-08-30-experimenting-with-universal-deb-packages.markdown

 Currently 4.167 is the only universal deb packaging release version.
-You will be able to specify the apt suite name as `release-x.yyy` suite, where x is the major version and yyy is the minor version, for the future releases.
+You will be able to specify the apt suite name as `release-x.yyy` suite, where x is the major version and yyy is the minor version, for future releases.

 ### Obtaining The Nightly Stable Version